kherrick/x-postpress/README.md

       >
       </script>
       ```
-  2. Alternatively, try adding using the command line...
+  2. Alternatively, add using `npm`:
       ```bash
       npm i x-postpress
       ```
-      ...then import the module from another file:
+      Then import the module from another file:

       ```javascript
       import 'x-postpress'